 The simple fact of the matter is this: If you’re still using a transcription service, it’s time for you to make an upgrade.

-At the end of the day, the single most effective change you can make to your dictation/transcription process is to invest in some quality transcription software.
+At the end of the day, the single most effective change you can make to your dictation/transcription process is to invest in voice recognition software.

-Dragon Medical provides all of the benefits of a transcription service and then some, boasting a 99% accuracy rating and an extensive medical dictionary that covers dozens of specialties.
+Dragon Medical provides all of the benefits of a transcription service and then some. boasting a high accuracy rating and an extensive medical dictionary that covers dozens of specialties.

-It can save your practice up to 30 minutes a day (which adds up very quickly), leaving physicians to spend more time with their patients and less time doing tedious work.
+It can save your practice up to 30 minutes a day, leaving physicians to spend more time with their patients and less time doing tedious work.